datanav/docs/configuration.rst

 The Solr sink
 -------------

 The Solr sink writes the entities it is given to a Solr index.

-The input entity is converted to a JSON document and its ``_id`` property is converted to a JSON ``id`` property automatically.
-If you include your own ``id`` propery, it will overwrite this generated property before being sent off for indexing.
+The ``_id`` property is used as the document id.
+All other properties, except the ones at the root level matching ``_*`` or ``$*`` are added to the document.
+Notice the limitations described in the next section.

+This sink supports :ref:`batching <pipe_batching>`.

 Limitations
 ^^^^^^^^^^^

-Due to the limited JSON datastructure allowed by Solr, there are some restrictions on the form of the entities accepted by the sink:
+Due to the limited document structure allowed by Solr, there are some restrictions on the form of the entities accepted by the sink:

 * Only "flat" entities are allowed - any child entities must be removed or merged into the root entity before being sent to the sink.
 * Lists properties are supported, but they can only contain a single type of property.
 * Lists cannot contain other lists or entities.

-Any properties not adhering to these rules are ignored (this is logged as a warning).

-The configuration looks like:
+If the document does not adhere to these rules, then an error is raised.

 Prototype
 ^^^^^^^^^